aws-samples/automated-goerli-development-environment/README.md

     contracts: Solidity code of Smart-Contract
         CountPerAccount.sol
     DemoApps: node.js code for Blockchain and Smart-Contract Access
-    test: Script to run some sample test on Smart-Contract using Hardhat
+    test: Script to run some sample tests on Smart-Contract using Hardhat

 Run the following command to run the tests on Smart-Contract